Dogs on Murlough Beach, Newcastle, County Down.

 Dogs are allowed on all of the walks listed below however restrictions and guidelines for individual locations may apply.

-Walk: Murlough National Nature Reserve, Dundrum, Co.
-Down
+Walk: Murlough National Nature Reserve, Dundrum, County Down

 A fragile 6000 year old sand dune system owned by the National Trust and managed as Ireland's first Nature Reserve since 1967, Murlough National Nature Reserve is a fantastic 2.5 mile long walk with stunning views of the Mourne Mountains and Dundrum Castle.